New (Paul McCartney song)

 "New" is a song written by Paul McCartney.
 It was originally recorded by McCartney and produced by English musician Mark Ronson for McCartney's sixteenth studio album New, and appears as the sixth track on the album.
 After being released early on the iTunes Store as a track available to download from New on 28 August 2013, the song was released as a single on 2 September 2013 and available exclusively on Amazon.com.
 The single's premiere on 28 August was concurrent with the official reveal of New on the same day.
 The single gained heavy airplay on Japanese radio stations, where it became a number 4 hit on the Japan Hot 100.

 The single joined BBC Radio 2's playlist and the album of the same name was their Record of the Week.

-The song appears in both the opening and the end credits of the 2013 animated film Cloudy with a Chance of Meatballs 2.
+The song appears in both the opening and the end credits of Sony Pictures Animation's 2013 animated film Cloudy with a Chance of Meatballs 2.